phamthanhsang-cs/phamthanhsang-cs.github.io/_posts/2024-12-28-BOTS-setup.md

 That’s why I decided to write this blog.
 I wanted to share my experience, step by step, so anyone interested in doing the same thing can have a clear starting point.
 If you’ve been wanting to self-host BOTS or your own CTF dashboard but didn’t know where to begin, I hope this helps make the process easier and more approachable.
 <br>

-# Let's go
+## Let’s Dive In!

-You can run your Splunk on any OS: Windows / Linux / MacOS, i choose Linux for myself.
+You can run your Splunk on any OS: Windows, Linux or MacOS.
+I decided to go with Linux and set it up on a [Proxmox](https://www.proxmox.com/en/) virtual machine.
+That said, you can host it on whatever platform works best for you, like VMware Workstation, VirtualBox, Hyper-V, or even any Cloud hosting.

 ![LinuxBox](/assets/images/bots-setup/neofetch-linuxboxinformation.png){: w="550" h="50" }{: .right }